Skip to main content

 Donating your embryos

-If you have embryos you don’t want to use in the future, you could consider donating them to someone else's treatment, embryo research or training rather than discarding them.
+If you have embryos you don’t want to use in your own treatment, you could consider donating them to someone else's treatment, or to embryo research or for training purposes, rather than discarding them.

 Donating your embryos